I’m Sam Phillips, a London-based arts journalist and editorial consultant.

 Art makes life worth living.

-I create accessible, intelligent editorial that opens up art to audiences.
+I create accessible, intelligent editorial that opens up ideas about creativity.

-I work as a publisher, editorial director, project-editor, writer, critic, creator, teacher and speaker on art and culture.
+I work as a publisher, editorial director, project-editor, writer, critic, creator, teacher and speaker on the arts.

-My editorial connects with readers, viewers, visitors and collectors – by revealing the richness and depth of art.
+My editorial engages with readers, viewers, visitor, collectors and other audiences – by revealing creativity in its diversity and depth.

-I create art books, magazines, content and events, for artists, galleries, publishers, broadcasters and brands.
+I create outstanding books, magazines, content and events, for artists, galleries, publishers, broadcasters and brands.

 For over a decade, I was Editor & Publisher of RA Magazine at the Royal Academy of Arts in London.

-Magazine direction At the Royal Academy of Arts, as Editor & Publisher of RA Magazine, I led one of Britain’s best art publications in print and online, plus launched contract culture titles
+Magazine direction At the Royal Academy of Arts, as Editor & Publisher of RA Magazine, I led one of Britain’s best art and design publications in print and online, plus launched contract titles.
+Nominated as BSME Editor of the Year (Culture)

-Books projects I manage and edit illustrated books for art organisations and publishers ranging from Frieze Art Fairs to Thames & Hudson and the National Gallery of Ireland.
+Books projects I manage and edit illustrated books for arts organisations and publishers ranging from Frieze Art Fairs to Thames & Hudson and the National Gallery of Ireland.

-Digital content For organisations such the Serpentine Gallery and the RA, my editorial – blogs, video, social posts and newsletters – has increased reach, engagement and conversion.
+Digital content For organisations such the Serpentine Gallery and the RA, my editorial – blogs, video, social posts and newsletters – has boosted reach, engagement and conversion.

-Journalism and criticism I write features, news, opinion pieces and reviews for publications, from national newspapers to The World of Interiors, National Geographic Traveller and many more
+Journalism and criticism I write features, news, opinion pieces and reviews for publications, from national newspapers to The World of Interiors, National Geographic Traveller, Prospect and many more

-Events, teaching and speaking I chair discussions, deliver lectures, sit on judging panels, give gallery tours, talk on TV and radio, and teach courses on subjects related to art history and writing .
+Events, teaching and speaking I chair discussions, deliver lectures, sit on judging panels, give gallery tours, talk on TV and radio, and teach courses on subjects related to cultural history and writing .